- Diversity, Equity, and Inclusion

 *alternatively, ECE 2400/ENGRD 2140 accepted if student also completed CS 3110

 Students usually apply to the CS major (or "affiliate") in their sophomore year.
 All potential affiliates are reviewed on a case-by-case basis relative to the the criteria listed at the Computer Science Affiliation Website.

-Transfer students apply to the College of Engineering or to the College of Arts and Sciences and request admission to the Computer Science Department.
-Transfers are admitted directly into a College and Major when they are accepted to Cornell University.
+Transfer students apply to the College of Engineering (COE) or to the College of Arts and Sciences (CAS) and request admission to the Computer Science Department.

 Transfer students submit an application to the Cornell Undergraduate Admissions Office.
 To learn about the application process, visit the Cornell University Transfer Student website.